timteeling/Design-Content-Conf-Notes/README.md

 - NEEED an OWNER for content overall
 - Rewrite, not necessarily redesign
 - Write better.
 Write short declarative sentences
+- Ask purpose, keep/get rid of, any duplication?, anything unnecessary?, how do you justify decisions?

 ## Examples to look into and follow up on